Australia

 2. Nothing in our Engagement with you or statements made to you shall be construed as a promise or guarantee about the outcome of any matter.

-5. In the course of providing the Services, we may provide you with oral comments, draft reports or advice, presentations, letters and other documents.
+5. In the course of providing the services, we may provide you with oral comments, draft reports or advice, presentations, letters and other documents.
 You must not rely on such drafts or oral communications, or advice as they may be subject to further work or revisions, and hence the drafts may substantially differ from the final advice.
 The final advice or report will take precedence.

 6. We are under no obligation to update any advice or report in respect of matters arising after the final advice or report has been issued to you.

-5. Our Team
+5. Our team

 1. We will attempt to comply with any reasonable requests for specific individuals to work on the Engagement, however, we are ultimately responsible for assigning and re-assigning our personnel, as appropriate, to perform the Engagement.

-2. During this Engagement, and for a period of twelve months following the finalisation or termination thereof, neither party will actively solicit the employment of the personnel of the other party directly involved with the Services.
+2. During this Engagement, and for a period of twelve months following the finalisation or termination thereof, neither party will actively solicit the employment of the personnel of the other party directly involved with the services.

-1. To fulfil the Engagement, we may engage at our discretion, an outsourced service provider(s) (‘OSP’).
-An OSP uses its employees to provide outsourced accounting and related Services to us that we use in the delivery of the Services to you.
-The OSP may be located locally or overseas and the use and disclosure of your information will comply with the Australian Privacy Principles as set out in our Privacy Policy www.williambuck.com/privacy-policy.
+1. To fulfil the Engagement, we may engage at our discretion, an outsourced service provider(s) (โ€˜OSPโ€™) or cloud computing resources (each as defined in APES 305).
+An OSP uses its employees to provide outsourced accounting and other Services to us that we use in the delivery of the services to you.
+Cloud computing resources are provided to us by third parties over the internet and your data and information may be held by the provider.
+The OSP or cloud computing provider may be located locally or overseas.
+The use and disclosure of your information to an OSP and the cloud computing provider will comply with the Australian Privacy Principles as set out in our Privacy and Credit Reporting Policy.

-8. Our Fees
+8. Our fees

 1. Our fees (whether hourly, an agreed or capped fee or other basis of charging) are dependent upon: